AlgomateInc/CryptoMarket/README.md

 ## AccountConfigData.php initial setup

-The CryptoMarket package is configured using the "AccountConfigData" class, to be defined in the top-level "src/" directory.
+The CryptoMarket package is configured using the "AccountConfigData" class, to be defined in the top-level "tests/" directory.
 "AccountConfigDataExample.php" is provided as a template, which only allows access to public exchange APIs.
 To setup the basic AccountConfigData, run:

-    $ cp src/AccountConfigDataExample.php src/AccountConfigData.php
+    $ cp tests/AccountConfigDataExample.php tests/AccountConfigData.php
-    $ sed -i "s#AccountConfigDataExample#AccountConfigData#" src/AccountConfigData.php
+    $ sed -i "s#AccountConfigDataExample#AccountConfigData#" tests/AccountConfigData.php
     $ composer dumpautoload

-Note: For saftey, AccountConfigData.php is in .gitignore, so your API keys will not be accidentally checked in to the repo.
+Note: For saftey, AccountConfigData.php is in .gitignore, so your API keys will not be accidentally checked in.

 ## Test setup